bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 I originally wrote the least squares matching method code in an attempt to better understand JPEG quality estimation, and to make a more informed assesment of how ImageMagick's heuristic works.
 Based on the tests described here, I think I ended up with something that might actually be quite useful, and preferrable to either the original or modified ImageMagick heuristic.

-By itself the method isn't in any way novel, as it's basically just an implementation (I think?) of the "Approximate Quantization Tables" quality estimation method as described by Neil Krawetz.
+By itself the method isn't in any way novel, as it's basically just an implementation (I think?) of the "Approximate Quantization Tables" quality estimation method as described by Neal Krawetz.
 I expect many other, very similar implementations exist that I'm simply not aware of, particularly in the digital forensics domain.
 This makes it all the more surprising that these apparently haven't made it to popular image processing and analysis software like ImageMagick.
 The use of the Nash-Sutcliffe Efficiency as a measure of confidence in the quality estimate *may* be somewhat novel, but I wouldn't be surprised if other (and possibly better) methods for this exist.

 As always, any feedback and suggestions in response to this post are very welcome!